 Selected Conference Papers

 1) Analyzing Culture as an Obstacle to Gender Equality in a Non-Western Context: Key Areas of Conflict between International Women’s Rights and Cultural Rights in South SudanC.
 Leiber 2) Developing Well-Being Indicators and Measurement Methods as Illustrated by Projects Aimed at Preventing Obesity in ChildrenE.
-Grochowska-Niedworok, K. Brukało, M. Hadasik, M. Kardas 3) Through the Lens of Forced Displacement: Refugee Women's Rights as Human RightsPearl K. Atuhaire, Sylvia Kaye 4) Protection of Human Rights in Europe: The Parliamentary DimensionAleksandra Chiniaeva 5) Stop Forced Child Marriage: A Comparative Global Law AnalysisMichelle J. Miller 6) Public Policy and Sexuality Education for Youth with Disabilities: Impact on Sexual Behavior and OutcomesAlexandra M. Kriofske Mainella 7) Sustainable Development: The Human Rights Approach to Environmental Protection in South AfricaC.
-M. van der Bank, Marjoné van der Bank 8) ‘The Right to Information’: A Malaysian Political Blog Readers’ PerspectiveNorraihan Zakaria, Abdul Rahman Othman 9) Sexual Health and Reproductive Ageing among Rural Women of Marrakech (Morocco)R. Lotfi, M. Loukid, M.K.
-Hilali 10) Robust Human Rights Governance: Developing International CriteriaHelen P. Greatrex 11) Use Cuticular Hydrocarbons as Chemotaxonomic of The Pamphagidae Pamphagus elephas (Insecta, Orthoptera) of AlgeriaM.
-Bounechada, F. Benia, M. Aiouaz, S. Bouharati, N. Djirar, H. Benamrani 12) Dignity and Suffering: Reading of Human Rights in Untouchable by AnandNorah A. Elgibreen 13) Ama Ata Aidoo's Black-eyed Squint and the 'Voyage in' Experience: Dis(re)orienting Blackness and Subverting the Colonial TaleLhoussain Simour 14) Productivity and Performance of Barangays: The Case of the Heritage City of Vigan, PhilippinesEdelyn Alicar-Cadorna 15) Sun, Salon, and Cosmetic Tanning: Predictors and MotivesAndrew Reilly, Nancy A. Rudd
+Grochowska-Niedworok, K. Brukało, M. Hadasik, M. Kardas 3) Women with Disabilities: A Study of Contributions of Sexual and Reproductive Rights for TheologyLuciana Steffen 4) Through the Lens of Forced Displacement: Refugee Women's Rights as Human RightsPearl K. Atuhaire, Sylvia Kaye 5) Protection of Human Rights in Europe: The Parliamentary DimensionAleksandra Chiniaeva 6) Stop Forced Child Marriage: A Comparative Global Law AnalysisMichelle J. Miller 7) Public Policy and Sexuality Education for Youth with Disabilities: Impact on Sexual Behavior and OutcomesAlexandra M. Kriofske Mainella 8) Sustainable Development: The Human Rights Approach to Environmental Protection in South AfricaC.
+M. van der Bank, Marjoné van der Bank 9) ‘The Right to Information’: A Malaysian Political Blog Readers’ PerspectiveNorraihan Zakaria, Abdul Rahman Othman 10) Sexual Health and Reproductive Ageing among Rural Women of Marrakech (Morocco)R. Lotfi, M. Loukid, M.K.
+Hilali 11) Robust Human Rights Governance: Developing International CriteriaHelen P. Greatrex 12) Use Cuticular Hydrocarbons as Chemotaxonomic of The Pamphagidae Pamphagus elephas (Insecta, Orthoptera) of AlgeriaM.
+Bounechada, F. Benia, M. Aiouaz, S. Bouharati, N. Djirar, H. Benamrani 13) Dignity and Suffering: Reading of Human Rights in Untouchable by AnandNorah A. Elgibreen 14) Ama Ata Aidoo's Black-eyed Squint and the 'Voyage in' Experience: Dis(re)orienting Blackness and Subverting the Colonial TaleLhoussain Simour 15) Productivity and Performance of Barangays: The Case of the Heritage City of Vigan, PhilippinesEdelyn Alicar-Cadorna

 Similar conferences about Humanities and Social Sciences